 Poor Cash Flow Management

 This is one of the common problems in business, as small businesses prioritize revenue collection rather than cash flow management.
-Poor cash flow management can create problems like a shortage of cash reserves, improper cash payments, which result in business failure.
+Poor cash flow management can create problems like a shortage of cash reserves and improper cash payments, which result in business failure.

 How to Solve the Problem?